SUSE/rmt/README.md

 * Setup MySQL/MariaDB:

-Allow the database user from `config/rmt.local.yml` to login to your MySQL/MariaDB server, by default:
+* Grant the just configured database user access to your database.
+The following command will grant access to the default user `rmt` with password `rmt` (run it as root):

 ```
-mysql -u root -p <<EOFF
+mysql -u root <<EOFF
 GRANT ALL PRIVILEGES ON \`rmt%\`.* TO rmt@localhost IDENTIFIED BY 'rmt';
 FLUSH PRIVILEGES;
 EOFF